ozone3950/sff-cooler-buyers-guide/README.md

 ## Verdict:

 This category goes to the Alpenföhn BLACK RIDGE.
-Great performance included with a decent fan, and a great customizability.
+Great performance included with a decent fan, and great customizability.